MrWazzat/image-fan/README.md

 `maxSize`   | 1.5         | The new size of your image once hovered.
 A 1.5 factor will make your image 1.5 bigger when you hover it
 `animationSpeed` | 250 | The time in miliseconds that it takes for the animation to complete.

+<h3>Problems ?</h3>
+If you are experiencing some problems with the presets values, try changing the offset int the first place.
+If it is bigger than the image, they'll all be stacked on each other.